the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - They are no longer allowed to employ prison labor.
 - Mobile Encampment provides more Weapons (2 vs. 1) and can be built in a second city after discovering Munitions, allowing them to move the capital if necessary.
 - Gideon Scanner and Rally Station still cannot exist at the same time, nor exist in more than one city, and they are more expensive, costing 150 Production each.
 They also cannot be purchased.
-- New UU: Rapid Response Squad (replaces Forward Observer, starts with Gas Mask and Medic I/II, 75% strength on defense, can sacrifice itself to clear Fallout, more expensive to build)
+- New UU: Rapid Response Squad (replaces Forward Observer, starts with Gas Mask and Medic I/II, 75% strength on defense, can sacrifice itself to clear Fallout or Toxic Waste, more expensive to build)
 - New UBs:
   - Soup Kitchen (replaces Prison Camp, +2 Food, +1 Local Happiness, removes extra unhappiness from annexed cities, does not provide Slaves, can be built in the same city as Emergency Response Network)
   - Triage (replaces Work Camp, +10 unit healing for units adjacent to the city, +15% Production towards "support" units, +1 Local Happiness restored at Voting Rights, does not consume Slaves)
-  - Emergency Response Network (replaces Listening Post, adds 1 Administrator slot instead of +1 Local Happiness, adds protection from nukes, can be built in the same city as Soup Kitchen)
+  - Emergency Response Network (replaces Listening Post, adds 1 Administrator slot instead of +1 Local Happiness, adds protection from nukes, does not remove extra unhappiness from annexed cities since unlike Prison Camps/Listening Posts + all other replacements, it can exist alongside a Soup Kitchen)
   - Medical School (replaces Public School, requires a Hospital instead of a Library, awards Medic II to new units and adds +1 Local Happiness while the faction has Power)
 - TODO: Add some way for them to liberate Slaves provided by City-States/Great Improvements